cmarhoff/imei-sender/README.md

 # IMEI Sender

-GTK-App to enter, validate and transmit an IMEI to the EG25-G-Module in the PinePhone Pro via AT-comman, by ChatGPT.
+GTK-App to enter, validate and transmit an IMEI to the EG25-G-Module in the PinePhone Pro via AT-command, by ChatGPT.

 ## 🔧 Requirements